Matt Scharper, Deputy Chief

 Nominations for the award must be received by CalOES no later than July 31st of each year.
 The nomination will cover the period from previous year's August 1st to the year the nomination was submitted.
 A selection committee will review the submitted nominated candidates and make a final decision.
 The CalOES State SAR Coordinator will notify the selected candidate and will formally present the award at the CalOES-sponsored SAREX training in the following month of September.

 The Disaster Service Worker (DSW) Volunteer Program is designed to provide workers' compensation benefits to volunteers that are injured during disaster and search & rescue related activities.
 For complete program information and forms, click HERE.

 In order to better serve California, Cal OES is affiliated with the following search and rescue groups:

 California Explorer Search and Rescue (CalESAR) California Rescue Dog Association (CARDA)Monterey Bay Search Dogs (MBSD)Wilderness Finders Search Dog Teams (WOOF)Far West Division of the National Ski Patrol (NSP)California Wing of the Civil Air Patrol (CAP)

 California Region of the Mountain Rescue Association (CRMRA)National Association for Search and Rescue (NASAR)

 Every year, a Northern California Sheriff's Department hosts the Search and Rescue Exercise (SAREX), which provides training to 400 to 600 SAR Professionals across the state.
-SAREX 2017 will be hosted by Merced County Sheriff's Office September 8-10, 2017, at San Luis Reservoir Forebay.
-Please visit the website www.SAREX.org for more details to come.
+SAREX 2018 will be hosted by El Dorado County Sheriff's Office.
+Please continue to check back as details develop.